Our Changing Images of God: A Jungian Perspective

 Spiritual Life & Our Images of God

 If we are a follower of a spiritual path then our images of God (or the sacred) are key.
 When we try to pray, we must have some idea of God in our minds, and this idea will influence how we pray and whether we pray.
 It will also influence our behaviour and ethics, often without our conscious awareness.
-But our images of God are not the same as our ideas about God.
-Images are pictures not abstract ideas; they are a powerful combination of thoughts and feelings loaded with pot
+Why Our Images of God Matter But our images of God are not the same as our ideas about God.
+Inner images are pictures not abstract ideas; they are a powerful combination of tho

 Spiritual Life and Our Emotions Part 3 : Practical Prayer